containers/podman/docs/source/markdown/podman-cp.1.md

 ## EXAMPLES

-Copy a file from host to a container:
+Copy a file from the host to a container:
 ```
 podman cp /myapp/app.conf containerID:/myapp/app.conf
 ```